apache/fury-site/blog/2024-05-06-metastring-space-efficient_encoding_for_string.md

 If we take a deeper look, we will found that most chars are **lowercase chars,  `.`, `$` and `_`**, which can be expressed in a much smaller range **`0~32`**.
 But one byte can represent range `0~255`, the significant bits are wasted, and this cost is not ignorable.
-In a dynamic serialization framework, such meta will take considerable cost compared to real data.
+In a dynamic serialization framework, such meta will take considerable cost compared to actual data.

 So we proposed a new string encoding algorithm which we called **meta string encoding** in Fury.
 It will encode most chars using `5` bits instead of `8` bits in utf-8 encoding, which can bring **37.5% space cost savings** compared to utf-8 encoding.